Step-by-step recovery for athletes with concussion

 Return to full competition or game play.

-Concussion symptoms typically last 2-4 weeks, but during this time we promote an active rehabilitation and not complete rest.
+Concussion symptoms typically last two to four weeks, but during this time we promote an active rehabilitation and not complete rest.
+This way, your student-athlete can stay fit and focused while still giving their body time to heal from the injury.